Digging this content?

 The Truth: Although some of the long-term benefits Meditations are cumulative, there are many benefits that you can experience right away.
 A couple common ones are reduced stress, more restful sleep, a sense of calm and more patience and tolerance.

 Myth #5: Meditation is for Yogi’s, Swami’s, Monks and Nuns.

-The Truth: People from all walks of life Meditate including CEOs, Students, Athletes, Moms and Dads.
+The Truth: People from all walks of life Meditate including CEOs, Students, Athletes, Moms, and Dads.
 Pretty Much anyone who wants to improve their life can Meditate.
 My Meditation Practice has made me more calm, patient and tolerant of myself and others.
 I feel more energetic, clear and focused.
-I sleep better and really cherish my Meditation practice as way to recharge and take much needed time for myself.
+I sleep better and really cherish my Meditation practice as a way to recharge and take much needed time for myself.

 I only wish I knew earlier in life what a gift Meditation could be; I would have started years earlier.

 If you are interested in learning how to Meditate.
 I encourage you to check out my Meditation Course: Meditation 101~Meditation Made Practical.
 I have taken many Meditation classes over the years, and although some were good, none of them had it all.
 I have made sure to include all the missing parts from other courses I took in my course Meditation 101

 I remember the day like it was yesterday.
 A number of years ago, I was chatting with my best gal pal, when she dropped the bomb “So you know Lululemon Isn’t made in Canada anymore”.
 This simple statement threw me into the first 2 stages of grief:

 Shock: What Are You Sure?
 She assured me a Yogini friend of hers had just been in store and the tags now read “Designed in Canada, Made In China”